-Access to the latest technology and surgical techniques, including minimally-invasive, robotic-assisted cardiovascular surgery, which allows cardiothoracic surgeons to safely perform delicate and complex procedures such as pacemaker or ICD lead placement.
+Access to the latest technology and surgical techniques, including minimally-invasive, robotic-assisted cardiovascular surgery, allows cardiothoracic surgeons to safely perform delicate and complex procedures such as pacemaker or ICD lead placement.
 Minimally invasive techniques provide benefits to patients, including: less post-operative pain, faster recovery times, less bleeding and less scarring.
 Minimally invasive robotic surgery may not be the best option for everyone.
 Your physician can explain all of the options available to treat your condition, including whether you’re a good candidate for minimally invasive robotic surgery.

-Access to behavioral health services as part of cardiac care programs.
+Behavioral health services are part of our cardiac care programs.
 The medical community recognizes behavioral health interventions can improve the physical well-being of patients diagnosed with heart disease.
 That’s why SCI incorporates a behavioral health component to its heart care programs to address depression and other issues that can impact the physical health of our patients.
 We're the first in the region to include behavioral health as an integral part of heart care.